• Link to Mail

 Couple with back to each other in forest

-Erase the words “always” and “never” from your vocabulary.
+Avoid criticism and erase the words “always” and “never” from your vocabulary.

 “Saying your partner ‘always’ does something or ‘never’ does something will most likely get them on the defensive quickly.
 This turns your complaint into a character flaw or defect of theirs.
 Instead, keep your complaints specific and about a certain incident.
 That way, your partner is more likely to listen and be responsive.” ― Danielle Kepler, a therapist in Chicago, Illinois